 Various medications exist that can be used in the short term to prevent further seizures.
 Diazepam (which has gained no shortage of notoriety for its use and misuse by humans in the form of Valium) is the mainstay of treatment in acute cases, but it appears that supply issues are looming with this medication.
 Fortunately, other similar medications such as midazolam and lorazepam, and the unrelated medication propofol, also work well.

-There are many causes of seizures in dogs.
+There are many causes of dog seizures.
 In young dogs less than five years of age, epilepsy is the most common cause.
 The term epilepsy is rapidly becoming outdated because of the implication that it is a single disease.
 In fact, epilepsy almost certainly encompasses a spectrum of conditions that cause seizures for unknown reasons in dogs.